HDFGroup/hdf5/README.txt

    hdf5announce - For announcements of HDF5 related developments,
 		  not a discussion list.

-   hdf5cvs      - For checkin notices of code development on the library,
+   hdf5repo     - For checkin notices of code development on the library,
 		  not a discussion list.

-To subscribe to a list, send mail to "majordomo@ncsa.uiuc.edu", with "subscribe <list>" in the _body_, not the Subject, of the message.
+To subscribe to a list, send mail to "<list>-subscribe@hdfgroup.org". where <list> is the name of the list.
-E.g., subscribe hdf5
+E.g., mail hdf5-subscribe@hdfgroup.org

-Messages to be sent to the list should be sent to "<list>@ncsa.uiuc.edu".
+Messages to be sent to the list should be sent to "<list>@hdfgroup.org".

-The HDF5 website is located at http://hdf.ncsa.uiuc.edu/HDF5/
+The HDF5 website is located at http://hdfgroup.org/HDF5/

-Bugs should be reported to hdfhelp@ncsa.uiuc.edu.
+Bugs should be reported to help@hdfgroup.org.